Connect with us

 His instinct proved correct.
 In extra time, Ramil Bation III scored the winning goal in the 104th minute, sealing a 2–1 victory and reclaiming the crown UP last held in Season 86.

-After more than 120 minutes of grueling play, the Fighting Maroons captain stood not just as a two-time UAAP champion, but also as the competition’s Co-Most Valuable Player alongside fellow UP senior Tacardon.
+After over 120 minutes of intense play, the Fighting Maroons captain stood in front of everyone not just as a two-time UAAP champion, but as the competition’s Best Defender as well as Co-Most Valuable Player alongside fellow UP senior Tacardon.

 For Lobitaña, individual accolades were secondary to the team’s triumph.